segabl/pd2-chaos-mod/README.md

 Makes civilians follow random players

 **Clumsy**
-Randomly interrupts interactions and temporarily downs players
+Randomly interrupts interactions and trips players

 **Co-dependence**
 Players need to stay within a certain radius of each other or they receive damage